top of page

 Generally though, you should try to reach an agreement about the financial arrangements that are to be made if you are divorcing or separating.

-If you can’t reach an agreement by discussing financial matters in a constructive way between yourselves then it is usually advisable to consider mediation before court proceedings.
+If you can’t reach an agreement by discussing financial matters in a constructive way between yourselves or by negotiations through solicitors then it is a requirement to attend mediation before starting proceedings in The Family Court.

-Where one party is seeking to hide or dispose of assets, it may be best to apply to the court to make an order about the financial arrangements.
+Where one party is seeking to hide or dispose of assets, it is usually best to apply to the court to make an order about the financial arrangements.

-Whichever route is followed financial disclosure has to be provided by both parties and there can be a range of ‘answers’ within the bracket of what could be right, appropriate or a court could order.
+Whichever route is followed financial disclosure has to be provided by both parties and there can be a range of ‘answers’ within the bracket of what could be right, appropriate or a judge might order.

 If a person is in any doubt at all about what the outcome of their relationship breakdown should be they need to take specialist family law advice.